Our Cycle Ride Along the River Rhine

 Oberalppass to Ilanz - 52 kilometres

-We started the day with a splendid breakfast at the farm – sleep on straw, including Swiss Alpine Cheeses.
-JP had drinking chocolate, fresh baked bread and jam – he wasn't keen on the cheese which is most unlike him.
-It was great to have a cup of tea too – the first in more than 24 hours.
+We started the day with a splendid breakfast at the farm after our sleep on straw, including Swiss Alpine Cheeses.
+JP had drinking chocolate, fresh baked bread and jam.
+He wasn't keen on the cheese which is most unlike him.
+It was great to have a cup of tea too; my first in more than 24 hours.

-I got the laptop computer out of it's bag in order to back-up my photographs onto a separate HDD and found that the USB3 cable was missing – something of a disaster.
+I got the laptop computer out of it's bag in order to back-up my photographs onto a separate HDD and found that the USB3 cable was missing which was something of a disaster.

 Back up the hill into Andermatt.
 I walked into the Tourist Information office and told the girl something of the trip we were making.
-She said I might be better helped in the Tourist Information office – I'd entered the wrong door and found myself in an estate agents!
+She said I might be better helped in the Tourist Information office.
+I'd entered the wrong door and found myself in an estate agents!
 Nevermind.
-I went through the correct door and bought our train tickets to Oberalppass – something I couldn't have bought from the estate agent!
+I went through the correct door and bought our train tickets to Oberalppass which was something I couldn't have bought from the estate agent!

-We arrived at Oberalppass where we met a family from Birmingham.
+We arrived at Oberalppass railway station where we met a family from Birmingham.
 On their bicycles too.
 They were very sensible as they were lightly laden and had a support vehicle.
 They would ride for a few days, then Dad would return for their car and take it to the place where they were staying.
 They only had to carry a few things with them.
 They were somewhat fitter than us as bicycle touring was something they did quite frequently and they'd already ridden the River Moselle and the Canal du Midi.
 I then made my biggest mistake.
 I elected to start our bicycle ride from Oberalppass, which is the official start, rather than trek uphill to the lake which is the official source of the River Rhine.
 It would have added a day to our trip but I think, in hindsight, it would have been worthwhile.
-This was the first time I've undertaken a bicycle tour under a lot of 'time pressure', so I was very concerned that another day would mean greater difficulty in getting JP to school on time at the start of the new academic year in his new secondary school.
+This was the first time I'd undertaken a bicycle tour under a lot of 'time pressure', so I was very concerned that another day would mean greater difficulty in getting JP to school on time at the start of the new academic year in his new secondary school.
 At this stage we still had about 1400 km to ride which seemed like rather a long way to me.
-We rode to the top of the Oberalppass with the family from Birmingham.
-They zoomed off at a rate of knots as it was their intention to ride the two most difficult stages of the trip in one day – something that would take JP and I three days, followed by a rest day.
+We rode the very short distance to the top of the Oberalppass (2046 m altitude – 6712 feet) with the family from Birmingham.
+They zoomed off at a rate of knots as it was their intention to ride the two most difficult stages of the trip in one day; something that would take JP and I three days, followed by a rest day.

 The descent from the top of the Oberalppas was simply amazing, hairpin bend after hairpin bend, including one where we had to slow almost to a stop to allow a bus to make it round the bend on his way up the mountain.
-Some of the route today was alongside a wall on 'our' side of the road – scary.
+Some of the route today was alongside a wall on 'our' side of the road which was very scary.